STF1998/Desk20/report/systemImplementation.md

 </p>
 <b><p align= "center">Figure 15: Implementation of API requests without using ExpressJS </p></b>

-By comparing the two figures, it is evident that by using ExpressJS our code is much more robust, simple, and easier to understand/read.
+By comparing the two above figures, it is evident that by using ExpressJS our code is much more robust, simple, and easier to understand/read.
 Therefore, in our application we decided to implement RESTful API using ExpressJS.

 Other than ExpressJS, we also used PassportJS to help with our Facebook authentication process.